 In Greek cuisine, Saganaki is any one of a variety of dishes prepared in a small frying pan, the best-known being an appetizer of fried cheese.
 The cheese used in cheese Saganaki is usually graviera, kefalograviera, halloumi, kasseri, kefalotyri, or sheep’s milk feta cheese.
 Eat it with the bread provided, usually pita bread, but sometimes other kinds.
 Cut off small pieces and put it with small pieces of bread.
 You can also skip the bread and eat the cut cheese pieces with a fork.
 Yum!

 The epitome of Greek cuisine!
-Typically, Greek Salad is made with tomatoes, cucumbers, onion, feta cheese, and kalamata olives.
-The delicious salad is then garnished with olive oil and oregano.
+Typically it’s made with tomatoes, cucumbers, onion, feta cheese, and kalamata olives.
+Garnished with olive oil and oregano, this is a delicious salad.
 In Santorini, they are often made with lettuce however, that is not the traditional way.
 Sometimes, peppers and of course capers are added giving it a sharper taste.

 The Pomegranate is a symbol of good luck, abundance, youth, and fertility since antiquity.
 This nutritious fruit has a wonderful taste and is part of a Greek New Year’s custom.
 Each New Year, a pomegranate is broken on the threshold of the doorway for good luck!
 When not being smashed, they are used in salads and delicious juices.